Abhi9shinde/AI-Personal-Assistant/README.md

 <h3>The AI Personal Assistant Project will include the following
 features :</h3>
 <p>• Natural Language Processing(NLP) capabilities to
-understand user queries and commands.
+understand user queries and commands.</p>
-• Integration with OpenAI API for advanced AI functionalities.
+<p>• Integration with OpenAI API for advanced AI functionalities.</p>
-• Voice Recognition and synthesis for hands-free interaction.
+<p>• Voice Recognition and synthesis for hands-free interaction.</p>
-• Task Automation, such as setting reminders, scheduling events, and managing to-do lists.
+<p>• Task Automation, such as setting reminders, scheduling
+events, and managing to-do lists.</p>
-• Information Retrieval from the web, including weather forecasts, news and information about anyone from Wikipedia.
+<p>• Information Retrieval from the web, including weather
+forecasts, news and information about anyone from Wikipedia.</p>
-• Personalization features to tailors response and recommendations based on user preferences.</p>
+<p>• Personalization features to tailors response and
+recommendations based on user preferences.</p>